nci/scores/docs/paper.md

 ## Related Software Packages

 There are multiple open source verification packages in a range of languages.
 Below is a comparison of `scores` to other open source Python verification packages.
+None of these include all of the functions implemented within `scores`, and vice versa.

-`xskillscore` [@xskillscore] provides many of the same functions as `scores`. `xskillscore` does not contain all of the novel functions contained within `scores`.
+`xskillscore` [@xskillscore] provides many of the same functions as `scores`.
 The Jupyter Notebook tutorials in `scores` cover a wider array of metrics.

 `climpred` [@Brady:2021] utilises `xskillscore` combined with data handling functionality, and is focused on ensemble forecasts for climate and weather. `climpred` makes some design choices related to data structure (specifically associated with climate modelling) which may not generalise effectively to broader use cases.
-Releasing `scores` separately allows the differing design philosophies to be considered by the community. `climpred` does not include all of the novel functions contained within `scores`.
+Releasing `scores` separately allows the differing design philosophies to be considered by the community.

 `METplus` [@Brown:2021] is widely used by weather and climate model developers. `METplus` includes a database and a visualisation system, with Python and shell script wrappers to utilise the complex `MET` package.
-Verification scores in `MET` are implemented in C++ rather than Python.  `METplus` does not include all of the novel functions contained within `scores`.
+Verification scores in `MET` are implemented in C++ rather than Python.

-`Verif` [@nipen2023verif] is a command line tool for forecast verification and is utilised very differently to `scores`. `Verif` does not include all of the novel metrics in `scores`.
+`Verif` [@nipen2023verif] is a command line tool for generating verification plots and is utilised very differently to `scores`.

 `Pysteps` [@gmd-12-4185-2019; @Imhoff:2023] is a package for short-term ensemble prediction systems, and includes a significant verification submodule with many useful verification scores.
-As `Pysteps` includes functionality well beyond verification, it is not as modular. `Pysteps` does not contain all of the metrics implemented in `scores` and vice versa.
+As `Pysteps` includes functionality well beyond verification, it is not as modular.

-`PyForecastTools` [@Morley:2020] is a Python package with many of the same metrics, but does not support `xarray` data structures and does not include Jupyter Notebook tutorials.
+`PyForecastTools` [@Morley:2020] is a Python package for model and forecast validation which supports `dmarray` rather than `xarray` data structures and does not include Jupyter Notebook tutorials.

 # Acknowledgements